projectbarbel/barbelsite/docs/springboot.md

 }
 ```
+The `@Id` annotation is a spring annotation which uniquely identifies an object in the data source you use.
+We will use a MongoDB repository in this example.
+The `@DocumentId`  is a BarbelHisto annotation to identify the functional identifier of the business object.
+A certain customer is uniquely identified by his corresponding `clientId`.

 Notice that we use `BarbelMode.BITEMPORAL` in this setup, so the `Customer` implements the `Bitemporal` interface.
 The `BitemporalStamp` will contain the version data.
 When users of `BarbelHisto` use custom persistence it can be more convenient to use `BarbelHisto` in the `BarbelMode.BITEMPORAL`.
 No proxying magic will be applied to any objects.
-And objevcts are stored as they are, just with an additional `BitemporalStamp`.
+And objects are stored as they are, just with an additional `BitemporalStamp`.
 This mode is very explicit and straight forward.

 ## Spring boot conversion classes

-We need to converters, cause Spring Boot is claiming conversion issues with `ZonedDateTime`.
+We need two converters, cause Spring Boot is claiming conversion issues with `ZonedDateTime`.
 Use converters like this one in your application:

 ```java